FerreolS/PIC.jl/README.md

 As for WaveLamp, the amplitudes and the background are not part of the guessed parameters but computed from the others, in a very similar manner.
 We use WLS cost again.

 Detail of a scecpos lenslet fit:

 !["detail of a specpos lenslet fit"](doc/detail_specpos_fit.png)

-Note: only the gaussian centers and fwhms from the central column of the box are displayed on this graph.
+Note: only the gaussian centers and fwhms from the central pixels of the box are displayed on this graph.
+See previous explanations.